-(1) The Electronic Communications Act shall apply in relation to this Act, the Broadcasting Act and the ICASA Act and any other legislation applicable to broadcasting or electronic communications.
-(2) In the event of any conflict between the provisions of the Electronic Communications Act or any other law relating to the regulation of broadcasting or electronic communicationsthe provisions of the
+(1) The Electronic Communications Act shall apply in relation to this Act, the Broadcasting Act and the ICASA Act and any other legislation applicable to broadcasting or electronic provisions of the communications.

+(2) In the event of any conflict between the provisions of the Electronic Communications Act or any other law relating to the regulation of broadcasting or electronic communicationsthe

-4. Electronic Communications Act shall prevail.
-The repeal of section 9.
+Electronic Communi- cations Act shall prevail.
+4. The repeal of section 9.
 Act 70 of 2002 Regulation of Interception of Communications and Provision of Communication-related Information Act, 2002 1.
-The repeal of section 9.
-Amendment of section 1- (a) by the substitution for the words "Telecommunications Act" wherever they occur of the words "Electronic Communications Act". (b) by the substitution for the definition of "internet service provider" of the following definition: "internet service provider" means any person who provides access to, or any other service related to, the Internet to another person, whether or not such access or service is provided under and in accordance with an [telecommunication electronic communication service licence issued to the first-
+Amendment of section 1- (a) by the substitution for the words "Telecommunications Act" wherever they occur of the words "Electronic Communications Act". (b) by the substitution for the definition of "internet service provider" of the following definition: "internet service provider" means any person who provides access to, or any other service related to, the Internet to another person, whether or not such access or service is provided under and in accordance with an [telecommunicatio electronic communication service licence issued to the first-